aganesh0988/UPWARD/Documentation/FeatureDocument.md

 # Features - MVP
 --------------
 [ ] Homepage that has log-in form/ sign-up form / displays clothing.
-[ ] Sign up form where users submit their first name, last name, email, and a password.
+[ ] Sign up form where users submit their name, username, email, and a password.
 [ ] Log-in form where users provide their email and password to log into the site.
 [ ] A container on the homepage to view a database of all available products displayed.
 [ ] Nav bar that includes the logo, clothing categories, and shopping cart/checkout.
 [ ] A Page for each product with a description, available sizes, pictures, buyer comments/reviews, "add to cart" button, and the price.
 [ ] A user homepage that displays past orders and saved items in the cart.
-[ ] A checkout page.
+[ ] A checkout page referencing the cart.
 [ ] A search bar.
 [ ] Seeder files for products.